davidensinger/davidensinger.github.io/_posts/2013-05-14-getting-started-with-sublime-text-2.md

 Although I switched to [Sublime Text 2](http://www.sublimetext.com/) more than a year ago, I only recently decided to take a good look at my configuration, with the end goal of increasing my productivity.
 What follows are my settings, which will hopefully help others work a bit smarter.
 If you’ve got any useful tips, please [tweet](https://twitter.com/davidensinger) at me!

+## Hide Folders
+It’s often helpful to hide folders so they’re not found when searching or using the Go to File shortcut (⌘ + T).
+Add the following line to your User Preferences (Preferences › Settings - User or ⌘,) to do so:

+{% highlight json %}
+"folder_exclude_patterns": [".git", ".svn", ".sass-cache"]
+{% endhighlight %}

+You can also use an asterisk to match file types instead of directories:

+{% highlight json %}
+"folder_exclude_patterns": ["*.psd"]
+{% endhighlight %}

+## Open Files as Tabs

+The default behavior is to open a file in a new window.
+If you'd prefer tabs, add this line to your  User Preferences (Preferences › Settings - User or ⌘,):

+{% highlight json %}
+"open_files_in_new_window": false
+{% endhighlight %}

 ## Pasting
 Some projects use tabs, while others use spaces.
 It’s nice to easily copy and paste snippets of code between the two, without worrying about the indentation.